 Biography

-Nick is a Professor of Artificial Intelligence and Robotics and a Tutorial Fellow in Engineering Science at Pembroke College.
-He joined the Oxford Robotics Institute in September 2017.
+Nick is the Director of the Oxford Robotics Institute a Professor of Artificial Intelligence and Robotics and a Tutorial Fellow in Engineering Science at Pembroke College.
+He joined the ORI in September 2017.
 Previously he was a Reader in Autonomous Intelligent Robotics in the School of Computer Science at the University of Birmingham, where he also completed a BSc and PhD in Artificial Intelligence.
 For more information see: http://nickhaw.es

 Most Recent Publications